 (Luis Ángel González Rocha is a Bachelor’s degree student in History and a Professor of Classical Nahuatl at the Department of History at University of Guanajuato in Mexico.
 The original Spanish from which this article is adapted is here.
 His other article is A reflection about Ann Elizabeth Moore and Carolyn Moore Layton.
+His complete collection of articles and translations of Jonestown documents into Spanish appears here.
 He can be reached at email@example.com.)

 The tragedy of Jonestown is a subject that is not well known to the general public – especially in Mexico, where I live – but any interest in it at all will lead to a number of resources, ranging from thoughtful and well-intentioned documentaries, to websites with questionable sources, and even to expressions like “drink the Kool-Aid.”
 I personally had never heard about Jonestown until the end of March 2015.
 My first exposure to this subject was through a YouTube video that affected me so much that I started a search throughout the web to gather more information.

 The first thing that jumped out at me was the fact that a high percentage of the websites were in English.
 The next thing I realized was that, with the exception of “Q042,” the so-called death tape, and a few other tapes, most websites never make reference to a trusted source, and in some cases, not a single source was cited.
 Others focus on conspiracy theories with even less evidence.
 On the other hand, the few websites that were written in my mother language – Spanish – were no different from these.

 Then I found the Jonestown Institute website.
 From the first, I was impressed by the well-developed work on it, with the great list of documents available.
 “This is the web site that I need,” I immediately told myself.